Tesla Gets Green Light to Start Delivering Model 3 in Europe

-(Bloomberg) -- Tesla Inc. was cleared to begin delivering its Model 3 sedans across Europe, according to Dutch vehicle authority RDW.
+(Bloomberg) -- Tesla Inc. received permission to start selling its Model 3 in Europe, clearing the final hurdle in bringing the electric-car maker’s top seller to the home turf of Audi, BMW and Mercedes-Benz.

-Deliveries should start in February and, as happened in the U.S., the first sales in Europe will be for the Model 3 Long Range Battery variant, according to Tesla.
+Deliveries should start in February for the Long Range Battery version of the midsize sedan -- the same variant first sold in the U.S. -- according to Tesla, after Dutch vehicle authority RDW issued the OK.

-Starting Model 3 deliveries in Europe is a key priority for Chief Executive Officer Elon Musk.
-He’s pointed to sales of the sedan in Europe and China as a main reason he isn’t concerned about any potential setback caused by the U.S. federal tax credit toward Tesla purchases halving to $3,750 as of Jan.
+The European launch is crucial for Tesla as it navigates what Chief Executive Officer Elon Musk called a “very difficult” road ahead.
+The company is cutting jobs so it can profitably deliver lower-priced versions of the Model 3, Tesla’s first car targeted for the mass market.
+Musk has pointed to sales of the sedan in Europe and China as a main reason he isn’t concerned about any potential setback caused by a halving of the U.S. federal tax credit, to $3,750, on Tesla purchases as of Jan.
 1.

-The company also said in its third-quarter shareholder letter that, “The mid-sized premium sedan market in Europe is more than twice as big as the same segment in the U.S.”
+With the Model 3, Tesla also has an opportunity to broaden its attack on the premium car market dominated by Germany’s BMW AG, Daimler AG-owned Mercedes-Benz and Volkswagen AG’s Audi.
+Tesla, based in Palo Alto, California, said in its third-quarter shareholder letter that “the midsized premium sedan market in Europe is more than twice as big as the same segment in the U.S.”

+The Model 3 became the top-selling luxury car there last year, outstripping the Audi Q5, BMW 3 Series and other well-known models.
+Analysts and industry executives, however, have observed that competition with Tesla cuts across traditional categories.

+“Teslas are stealing customers away from vehicles that you might not expect,” EvercoreISI analyst Arndt Ellinghorst said in a report last week, after Toyota Motor Corp.’s North American chief, Jim Lentz, discussed the impact of the Model 3 on the Prius, a hybrid that’s not marketed to luxury buyers.
+The Toyota executive said Tesla has created a new segment of so-called technology-driven products.

 To contact the reporters on this story: Hailey Waller in New York at hwaller@bloomberg.net;Dana Hull in San Francisco at dhull12@bloomberg.net

-To contact the editors responsible for this story: James Ludden at jludden@bloomberg.net, Tony Czuczka
+To contact the editors responsible for this story: James Ludden at jludden@bloomberg.net, John J. Edwards III, Marthe Fourcade

 For more articles like this, please visit us at bloomberg.com